Pay off mortgage early vs invest the difference

 The math of the trade-off

 Paying down a 6.5% mortgage is a guaranteed 6.5% return — you save 6.5% in interest you would have paid.
-Investing in the market has historically returned about 8% nominally, but with volatility and capital gains taxes.
+Investing in the market has historically returned about 10% nominally (roughly 7% after inflation), though many planners assume 7–8% going forward, but with volatility and capital gains taxes.
 So the spread is:

 expected market return × (1 − tax rate) vs mortgage rate